 (e) Any appeal is to be initiated no later than 30 days following final denial of the employee's claim by the Administrator.

-Please see Appeals Process FAQ's for answers to commonly asked questions.
-Should you have additional questions, please contact our office.
+Please see Appeals Process FAQ's, or should you have additional questions, please contact our Director, Claims Management, Theresa Williams.